mimhelix/mimhelix/LA.md

 ### Further reading

-MIM(Prisons) study pack on the labor aristocracy
+MIM(Prisons) study pack on the labor aristocracy - https://www.prisoncensorship.info/archive/study/sp248.pdf

-MIM Theory 1: A White Proletariat?
+MIM Theory 1: A White Proletariat? (reformatted version for ease of reading) - https://alyx.io/uploads/mim-theory/1-letter.pdf

+Imperialism and Its Class Structure in 1997 - https://www.prisoncensorship.info/archive/etext/mt/imp97/index.html

-J. Sakai - Settlers: Mythology of the White Proletariat
+J. Sakai - Settlers: Mythology of the White Proletariat - https://www.prisoncensorship.info/archive/books/settlers.pdf

-H. W. Edwards - Labor Aristocracy: Mass Base of Social Democracy
+H. W. Edwards - Labor Aristocracy: Mass Base of Social Democracy - https://www.prisoncensorship.info/archive/etext/contemp/whitemyths/edwards/index.html

-Zak Cope - Divided World Divided Class
+Zak Cope - Divided World Divided Class - https://www.prisoncensorship.info/archive/books/Economics/DividedWorldDividedClass_ZakCope.pdf

+### Footnotes

+<a name="ref1">[1.](#note1)</a> We used 2010 U.$.
+Census data to calculate what percentage of the U.$. population is made up of what the census labels as "Blacks," "Hispanics," "Native Americans," and "Native Hawaiians and Pacific Islanders."
+These totals equal about 30% of the population according to that data.

+<a name="ref2">[2.](#note2)</a> Again based on 2010 U.$. data, we calculated the per capita income of "Blacks," "Hispanics," "Native Americans," and "Native Hawaiians and Pacific Islanders" taken all together.
+We then compared this per capita income to the per capital income of "Whites," and found that the per capita income of oppressed nation peope was 56% lower than that of Amerikans.

+<a name="ref3">[3.](#note3)</a> See John Smith's article in *Monthly Review*, "The GDP Illusion: Value Added vs. Value Capture." https://monthlyreview.org/2012/07/01/the-gdp-illusion/